Skip to main content

 • Practitioners recommend it for supporting heart health, strengthening the lungs, and calming inflammatory conditions.

-• Crystal healers also associate Rhodonite with the healing of scar tissue, both physical and emotional — it is sometimes placed on surgical scars or wound sites to promote healing.
+• Crystal healers also connect Rhodonite with the healing of scar tissue, both physical and emotional.

 • Its manganese content is symbolically linked to bone health and joint function.